edouardparis/lntop/README.md

 	# "NUPD",      # number of channel updates
 ]

+[views.channels.options]
+# Currently only one option for the AGE column.
+If enabled, uses multiple colors
+# from green to orange to indicate the channel age using 256 color scheme in
+# supported terminals

+# AGE = { color = "color" }

 [views.transactions]
 # It is possible to add, remove and order columns of the
 # table with the array columns.
 The available values are: